 Franklin Versus Tesla: Technical Specifications

 Franklin markets its solar solutions as a full home power system, comprising an aGateX smart energy management module and aPowerX, a state-of-the-art solar battery.
-Together, Franklin Home Power (FHP) comprises an independent power supply ecosystem with your grid, solar array, and generators.
-This is undoubtedly a winning feature, but for the sake of a fair comparison, let’s look closely at the provided batteries.
+Together, Franklin Home Power (FHP) creates an independent power supply ecosystem, integrating with your grid, solar array, and generators.
+This comprehensive approach remains a strong selling point, but for the sake of a fair comparison, let’s take a closer look at the provided batteries.

 Despite many similarities, the aPowerX differs from the Powerwall on multiple accounts.
 Does that give FranklinWH an edge over Tesla?